evolphotonics/fftprocdir/README.md

 # fftprocdir MATLAB Python Package

-`fftprocdir` is a package written in Matlab (version R2018b) that performs Fast Fourier Transform (FFT) and periodogram analyses on Electron Microscopy (EM) images in TIF (Tagged Image File) format. version 1.1 (Aug.
+`fftprocdir` is a package written in Matlab (version R2018b) that performs Fast Fourier Transform (FFT) and periodogram analyses on Electron Microscopy (EM) images in TIF (Tagged Image File) format.
+Version 1.1 (Aug.
 2021).

 This package is based on code from the [Fourier Tool For Analysis of Coherent Scattering by Biological Nanostructures](https://prumlab.yale.edu/research/fourier-tool-analysis-coherent-scattering-biological-nanostructures) (Prum, R. O., and Torres, R. H. 2003.
 A Fourier tool for the analysis of coherent light scattering by bio-optical nanostructures.
-Integrative and Comparative Biology 43: 591-610) and includes image filtering code from [MATLAB and Octave Functions for Computer Vision and Image Processing](https://www.peterkovesi.com/matlabfns/) on an as-is basis (&copy; Peter Kovesi).
+Integrative and Comparative Biology 43: 591-610) and includes image filtering code from [MATLAB and Octave Functions for Computer Vision and Image Processing](https://www.peterkovesi.com/matlabfns/) on an as-is basis (&copy; 1999-2001 Peter Kovesi).
 The algorithm to select multiple ROIs for Fourier transform is based on [Image Analyst's MATLAB Answer](https://www.mathworks.com/matlabcentral/answers/345466-selecting-multiple-regions-of-interest-with-roipoly).

 ## Pre-requisites